-Wind is air that is in motion, so the kinetic energy of wind is the renewable energy.
+Wind is air in motion, and its kinetic energy serves as the renewable energy source.

 How wind energy works:

-1. When the wind blows, it transfers some of its kinetic energy to the blades
+1. When the wind blows, it transfers some of its kinetic energy to the turbine blades.

-Solar panels are made out of photovoltaic cells and they absorb energy from the sun.
+Solar panels are made out of photovoltaic cells and they absorb energy from the Sun.
 This is the one renewable energy source that does not involve a turbine when generating electricity.
-The solar panels are directed where they can get the most sunlight throughout the day.
+The solar panels are positioned to get the most sunlight throughout the day.

 How solar energy works:

-In the word biofuel, it includes ‘bio‘ which relates to living things (plants in this case) and ‘fuel‘ which is a material you burn to produce heat or power.
+The term biofuel combines ‘bio,’ which refers to living things like plants, and ‘fuel‘ which is a material burned to produce heat or power.

 Biofuels are produced from plant materials.